Dangote Refinery to Launch IPO in September as Investor Demands Hit $2bn

 Dangote Petroleum Refinery and Petrochemicals is set to go to the capital market with its initial public offering (IPO) in September, driven by overwhelming investor demand.

-President of the Dangote Group, Aliko Dangote, who gave the confirmation on Wednesday, said investor demands have reached $2 billion for the planned private placement, reflecting massive market confidence in the company’s offer.
+President of the Dangote Group, Aliko Dangote, who confirmed this on Wednesday, May 20, said investor demand has reached $2 billion for the planned private placement, reflecting massive market confidence in the company’s offer.

 “There is quite a lot of demand for the IPO we have right now,” Dangote stated in an interview with journalists after leading First HoldCo chairman Femi Otedola and top executives of the company on a tour of the refinery complex in Lagos on Wednesday.